VijayAlpha/CryptoSafe/README.md

 3. Load testing: As the user base grows, the platform will need to be able to handle an increasing volume of traffic and data.
 Future work could involve improving the platform's scalability and performance to ensure that it can handle a large number of users and transactions without slowing down or becoming unreliable.

 4. Add mainnet network selection and (potentially separate) deployments for each.

+5. Add Polygon ID On Chain Verification support for Verification of users and Guardians when recovering the safe.

 #### Revenue opportunities